Elevated Liver Enzymes and Life Insurance: How to Get Approved at the Best Rates!

 Can You Get Life Insurance With Elevated Liver Enzymes?

-Yes, you can still qualify for life insurance with elevated liver enzymes.
-Life insurance underwriters assess liver enzyme levels through tests like AST, ALT, bilirubin, GGTP, and ALP.
-They evaluate whether the liver enzyme elevation is due to a known medical condition, unknown factors, or potential concerns like liver disease, hepatitis, or alcohol abuse.
+Yes, life insurance is still possible with elevated liver enzymes.
+Life insurance underwriters assess enzyme levels using tests like AST, ALT, bilirubin, GGTP, and ALP.
+They analyze whether your elevations stem from manageable conditions, unknown factors, or serious issues like liver disease, hepatitis, or alcohol-related damage.

 Many people learn about their elevated liver enzymes from their paramedical exam.